rancher/fleet-docs/docs/cli/fleet-controller/fleetcontroller_gitjob.md

-      --listen string                 The port the webhook listens. (default ":8080") --metrics-bind-address string   The address the metric endpoint binds to. (default ":8081") --namespace string              namespace to watch (default "cattle-fleet-system")
+      --listen string                 The port the webhook listens. (default ":8080") --metrics-bind-address string   The address the metric endpoint binds to. (default ":8081") --namespace string              namespace to watch (default "cattle-fleet-system") --shard-node-selector string    node selector to apply to jobs based on the shard ID, if any
 ```

 ### Options inherited from parent commands